 Drupal overall usability

 One of the biggest downsides to using Drupal is its steep learning curve.
-Although it is incredibly flexible and customizable, as well as secure, you will likely need to hire a professional developer to use the software.
-If you are tech-savvy or planned to hire out anyway, this may not be a downfall to you, but if you want to be involved in the development and creation of your website, coding and tech experience is a necessity.
+Although it is incredibly flexible, customizable, and secure, you will likely need to hire a professional developer to use the software.
+If you are tech-savvy or planned to hire out anyway, this may not be a downfall to you.
+Still, if you want to be involved in the development and creation of your website, coding and tech experience are a necessity.

 Drupal Vs. WordPress final verdict

-As far as CMS’s go, WordPress is just much easier to use than Drupal.
-Although Drupal is considered very secure and is just as flexible and customizable as WordPress, it has a difficult-to-use interface, steep learning curve, and fewer resources, such as community support and available modules/plugins.
+As far as CMSs go, WordPress is just much easier to use than Drupal.
+Although Drupal is considered very secure and is just as flexible and customizable as WordPress, it has a difficult-to-use interface, a steep learning curve, and fewer resources, such as community support and available modules/plugins.

 WordPress vs. GoDaddy Builder – Which one’s better?

 GoDaddy Builder is an American internet company that offers an entire suite of services to help you build your website from the ground up.
-It has domain names, hosting, and building services with lots of themes and templates to choose from, and add-ons to help customize your site.
+It has domain names, hosting, and building services with many themes and templates to choose from and add-ons to help customize your site.
 Because GoDaddy is also a hosting site, you can even host WordPress software with them!
 Plans range from $12.99 CAD per month to $39.99 per month.
-GoDaddy also offers a free plan, however, you will not get a custom domain or have control over advertising on your page.
+GoDaddy also offers a free plan, but you will not get a custom domain or have control over advertising on your page.
 They have a 24/7 support team and a free SSL certification.

 GoDaddy Builder e-commerce capabilities

 GoDaddy builder offers an e-commerce option at $39.99 per month, which is the only plan that supports building an online store.
 Unlike WordPress, where you can use WooCommerce with any plan, with GoDaddy you must have an e-commerce plan to build a store.